kitttn/temptest/Module-Manifest-HOWTO.md

-The Manifest is a contiguous block of data that includes a Manifest Header and a set of Descriptors.
+The interface manifest is a contiguous block of data that includes a Manifest Header and a set of Descriptors.
 When read, a Manifest is transferred in its entirety.
 This allows the Interface to be described to the AP Module all at once, alleviating the need for multiple communication messages during the enumeration phase of the Interface.

 ### Current Limitations
 Currently, the SVC protocol is not yet operational.